List of home computers by video hardware: Video arbitration logic

 One major problem that early computer video hardware had to overcome was the video bus arbitration problem.
 The problem was determining a way to give both the video hardware (VDU) and the CPU continuous read access to the video RAM.
 The obvious solution, using interleaving time slots for the VDU and RAM was hard to implement because the logic circuits and video memory chips of the time did not have the switching speed necessary to do so.
 For higher resolutions, the logic and the memory chips were barely fast enough to support reading the display data, let alone for dedicating half the available time for the slow 8-bit CPU.
 That being said, one system, the Apple II, was one of the first to use a feature of the data-bus logic of the 6502 processor to implement a very early interleaving time slot mechanism to eliminate this problem.
-The BBC Microcomputer used 4 MHz RAM with a 2 MHz 6502 in order to interleave video accesses with CPU accesses.
+The BBC Micro used 4 MHz RAM with a 2 MHz 6502 in order to interleave video accesses with CPU accesses.

 Most other systems used a much simpler approach, and the TRS-80's video logic was so primitive that it simply did not have any bus arbitration at all.
 The CPU had access to the video memory at all times.
 Writing to the video RAM simply disabled the video display logic.
 The result was that the screen often displayed random horizontal black stripes on screen when there was heavy access to the video RAM, like during a video game.

 Most systems avoided the problem by having a status register that the CPU could read, and which showed when the CPU could safely write to the video memory.
 That was possible because a composite video signal blanks the video output signal during the "blanking periods" of the horizontal and especially the long vertical video sync pulses.
 So by simply waiting for the next blanking period, the stripes were avoidable.
 This approach did have one disadvantage, it relied on the software not to write to the screen during the non-blanking periods.
 If the software ignored the status register the stripes would re-appear.
 Another approach, used by most other machines of the time, was to temporarily stop the CPU using the "WAIT/BUSRQ" (Z80) "WAIT" (6809) or "SYNC" (6502) control signal whenever the CPU tried to write to the screen during a non-blanking period.
 Yet another, more advanced, the solution was to add a hardware FIFO so that the CPU could write to the FIFO instead of directly to the RAM chips, which were updated from the FIFO during a blanking interval by special logic circuitry.
 Some later systems started using special "two-port" video memory, called VRAM, that had independent data output pins for the CPU interface and the video logic.